It's 800-941 Sean, if you want to be a part of the program.

 It would certainly be better for the Republicans if they were able to pick up this seat.

-Something dramatic's happened in West Virginia, and that is Joe Manchin, who had the highest approval of rate rating in his career when he was opposing Joe Biden and Chuck Schumer, up to 70% now in the 30s, uh, because uh remember he did the you know infrastructure bill or the tax the poor middle class and people on fixed income bills,
+Something dramatic's happened in West Virginia, and that is Joe Manchin, who had the highest approval rating in his career when he was opposing Joe Biden and Chuck Schumer up to 70%, now in the 30s, because, remember, he did the infrastructure bill or the tax the poor, middle class, and people on fixed income bill, as we call it.

-They they absolutely bamboozled and lied to him on that.
+They absolutely bamboozled and lied to him on that.

-Uh we know that Joe Biden was out there saying he wants to get rid of all coal production in this country and stop drilling offshore and onshore in the country uh completely.
+And then in the lead up to the general election this past year, we know that Joe Biden was out there saying he wants to get rid of all coal production in this country and stop drilling offshore and onshore in the country completely.

 And maybe that explains why immunity was granted to MBS.

-It's wasn't bad enough that Joe went and kissed the ring in the ass of MBS, uh begging for them to increase production of oil.
+It wasn't bad enough that Joe went and kissed the ring in the ass of MBS, begging for them to increase production of oil.

-It's reluctance and that is beyond mysterious to anybody of drilling domestically and and being energy independent.
+It's reluctance that is beyond mysterious to anybody of drilling domestically and being energy independent.

 Just insane.

-Anyway, Jim and John uh McLaughlin are with us.
+Anyway, Jim and John McLaughlin are with us.

 John McLaughlin, I start with you.